 We’ve now had a week to digest the photos, the fashion, and the inevitable memes of Met Gala 2018.
 Hopefully a week has been enough time to take in the weird, wonderful, and worshipful experience that was this year’s annual fundraiser for the Metropolitan Museum’s Costume Institute.
 Each year the gala’s theme is based onContinue reading “#MetGala In All Its Glory”

 The end of term is in sight and the days are getting longer.
 And that means we’re all daydreaming of summer.
 Whether your summer plans call for research or relaxation, take advantage of some stellar temporary exhibitions happening around the globe that are highlighting the production, context, and craftsmanship of medieval art.
-These exhibitions areContinue reading “10 Must-See Temporary Exhibitions this Summer”
+These exhibitions areContinue reading “10 Must-See Temporary Exhibitions in Summer 2018”

 Les Enluminures warmly invites you to visit us at the SALON INTERNATIONAL DU LIVRE RARE & DE L’OBJET D’ART STAND C5 where we will be exhibiting an exceptional selection of illuminated manuscripts, Books of Hours, Text Manuscripts and miniatures.
 Highlights of the exhibition Address: Grand Palais Avenue Winston Churchill 75008 Paris PREVIEW Thursday, April 6, 5 pmContinue reading “Les Enluminures: Salon International du Livre Rare & de l’Objet d’Art de Paris (Stand C5) April 7 to 9, 2017”